MBBS Abroad 2026: New NMC Guidelines - Must Know!

 | Regulatory Authority | National Medical Commission (NMC), previously Medical Council of India |

-| NEET Requirement | NEET UG is a mandatory entrance test for aspirants planning to study MBBS abroad |
+| NEET Requirement | Clearing NEET is a prerequisite for admission to any foreign medical institution |

-| Foreign Medical Graduates Examination (FMGE) | Must clear FMGE to pursue a medical career in India after completing MBBS abroad |
+| FMGE Exam | Must clear the Foreign Medical Graduates Examination (FMGE) to pursue a medical career in India |

-| Course Duration | MBBS course must be not less than 54 months with 1 year internship after classes |
+| Course Duration | MBBS course must be not less than 54 months with 1 year internship |

 | Medium of Instruction | Teaching should be in English language or something you can understand |

-| Application Fee for Foreign Universities | $10,000 (around INR 8.6 lakh) will be required to be paid by foreign universities or their accreditation bodies for each application that requires official recognition of a medical course in India |
+| University Recognition Fee | $10,000 (around INR 8.6 lakh) required to be paid by foreign universities for official recognition of a medical course in India |

 Disclaimer: This information is sourced from official websites and may vary.